payshares-legacy/payshares-payments/README.md

 ##### lib/database.js - Persistent Transaction Store

-Stellar Payments uses persistent storage to keep track of transactions through the various transaction states.
-Stellar Payments includes a SQL schema and a Knex implementation which supports various SQL libraries.
+Payshares Payments uses persistent storage to keep track of transactions through the various transaction states.
+Payshares Payments includes a SQL schema and a Knex implementation which supports various SQL libraries.
 See the database module for more information.

-##### lib/network.js - Stellar Network Interface
+##### lib/network.js - Payshares Network Interface
-Provides methods that access payment specific endpoints in the stellar network.
+Provides methods that access payment specific endpoints in the payshares network.

 ##### lib/signer.js - Transaction Signer